Student Exchange Programme

 Application Period for 2017/18

-(Click for the flow chart for first round application procedures)
+(Click for the flow chart for second round application procedures)

-- Identify up to two exchange institutions at Institutional level from the List of Partner Institutions and two institutions at School level from the List of Partner Institutions.
+- Identify up to two exchange institutions at Institutional level from the List of Partner Institutions (i-level) and two institutions at School level from the List of Partner Institutions (school-level).
 You should go through the course lists of the institutions and identify courses that would fit your study plan and interests.

 - Consult your Academic Advisor on the proposed exchange study and your tentative course plan.
 You are also advised to consult Exchange Coordinator on suitability of identified courses, if necessary.